Celebrate your new sewing hobby and take it to the next level!

 - Try some quilt kits

 I’m a big fan of quilt kits.
 Designers have done a lot of the work for you.
 You get to just cut, sew and enjoy the fruits of your labor.
-Plus, you’re learning from the designers, even if subliminally, colors coordination and pattern design.
-We sell quilt kits in our studio, and no matter how many quilts I’ve done, I always learn something new from each one I try.
+Plus, you’re learning from the designers, even if subliminally, color coordination and pattern design.
+We sell lots of quilt kits in our studio, and no matter how many quilts I’ve done, I always learn something new from each one I try.

 - Go easy on yourself:

 Remember when I said finished is better than perfect?
 It’s true.
 Don’t sweat the small mistakes.
-If you find yourself having to rip out several seams in one sitting, put the project away for a day and come back to it.
+If you find yourself having to rip out several seams in one sitting, put the project away for a day or two and come back to it.
 Sewing is FUN!
 Making it into something that has to be perfect will most certainly suck the joy from your newfound hobby.
 Perfection, or good enough, depending your personal standards, will all come in due time.

 A good gauge on whether or not to rip a seam: If you make a mistake and it screams at you every time you look at your project, rip the mistake and sew it again.
 If no one, including you, will ever notice it, carry on and finish strong.
 Ripping seams for the sake of perfection alone never made anyone better at sewing.
 So if it’s not going to bug you, leave it be and move on.